dogweather/forkful/content/en/php/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?
-Complex numbers have a real part and an imaginary part, usually written as `a + bi`.
-They're crucial in advanced math, physics, engineering, and certain computer algorithms.
-Programmers work with them to handle calculations that involve square roots of negative numbers and oscillating functions.

 ## How to:
 PHP provides built-in support for complex numbers using the `ext-intl` extension with the `NumberFormatter` class.
 Here's an example: